pallets/click/docs/commands-and-groups.rst

 Arbitrary Nesting
 ------------------
-Commands are attached to a group.
+:class:`Commands <Command>` are attached to a :class:`Group`.
 Multiple groups can be attached to another group.
 Groups containing multiple groups can be attached to a group, and so on.
-To invoke a command nest under multiple groups, all the above groups must added.
+To invoke a command nested under multiple groups, all the groups under which it is nested must added.

 .. click:example::